hkotek/hkotek.com/research.md

 Understanding Hebrew questions
 ------------------------------
-This work concentrates on the syntax and semantics of Hebrew multiple questions.
+This work concentrates on the syntax and semantics of Hebrew questions.
 I argue that Hebrew syntax distinguishes two kinds of *wh*-phrases: those headed by a *wh*-element and those headed by another element.
-I furthermore investigate the possible meanings of such multiple questions.
+I furthermore investigate the possible meaning multiple questions in Hebrew.

 2014
 : Kotek, Hadas. [***Wh*-Fronting in a Two-Probe System**](http://link.springer.com/article/10.1007/s11049-014-9238-8?sa_campaign=email%2Fevent%2FarticleAuthor%2FonlineFirst). *Natural Language & Linguistic Theory* 32(4):1105-1143, DOI 10.1007/s11049-014-9238-8.